pav-codes/Network-Traffic-Analysis/README.md

 - No malicious traffic was detected.

 ## Conclusion
-Network traffic was successfully captured and analyzed using Wireshark.
-The project demonstrated packet sniffing, protocol analysis, and basic network monitoring techniques.
+Network traffic was successfully captured and analyzed with Wireshark.
+The project showed packet sniffing, protocol analysis, and basic network monitoring techniques.